 Who Should Invest with Betterment?

-Betterment is the largest robo-advisor on the market for a reason.
+If nothing else, we hope you understand from our Betterment review that this company is the largest robo-advisor on the market for a reason.
 Its flat, low investment fee of 0.25% with no investment minimum makes it an excellent choice for most hands-off investors.

 The platform is powerful and easy to use.
 With continual rebalancing, tax-loss harvesting, and fractional shares Betterment makes sure your investments are always working for you.
 All while encouraging you towards their goals with regular progress updates.
 Finally, by giving more flexibility to advanced investors, it creates a middle ground for those who want a say but don’t want to be completely DIY.

 However, for high-net-worth investors with significant taxable investments, the tax-loss harvesting strategy at Wealthfront is more efficient for the same fees.

 Betterment has low fees, automatic rebalancing, and high-quality investment options.
 This is a top choice for hands-off investors that are planning for retirement or other significant goals.